 1: A dedicated desktop for Linux is always the best option .
 Alternatively one can go for dual-boot option i.e. Windows and Linux both

 2: One can also use VirtualBox simulation option under Windows.
 It has the advantage of creating several virtual m/cs of different Ubuntu versions provided you have enough memory resources.
 Many times you may need to work on a particular Ubuntu version for compatibility with a particular BSP.
-I found this link useful for installing VirtualBox and Ubuntu on Windows m/c.

 3: If you are not confident in installing Ubuntu in either of the methods described above, You may still try it with bootable USB